helioole/PAD/README.md

 The architecture includes an **ELK Stack (Elasticsearch, Logstash, and Kibana)** for logging and aggregation.
 It aggregates logs from all services, providing a centralized logging system for monitoring and troubleshooting.

-The **Saga Coordinator** located in the API Gateway is responsible for managing distributed transactions.
-It handles 2-Phase Commits for operations requiring atomicity across multiple services and databases.

 **Consistent hashing** is applied to the Redis Cache layer, allowing data distribution across multiple cache nodes, which aids in cache scalability and fault tolerance.

 The **Redis Cache** is configured with high availability, ensuring that cache data remains accessible even if individual cache nodes fail.
 This setup helps in maintaining system performance.